techno-tim/k3s-ansible/README.md

 See the commands [here](https://docs.technotim.live/posts/k3s-etcd-ansible/#testing-your-cluster).

+### Troubleshooting

+Be sure to see [this post](https://github.com/techno-tim/k3s-ansible/discussions/20) on how to troubleshoot common problems

 ### 🔷 Vagrant

 You may want to kickstart your k3s cluster by using Vagrant to quickly build you all needed VMs with one command.